CodeYourFuture/curriculum/content/induction/blocks/next-steps/index.md

 emoji= '🧩'
 [objectives]
-    1='Figure out what we need to do next in the course' 2='Familiarise ourselves with the curriculum'
-    3='Practice asking for guidance/help when were stuck'
+    1='Figure out what we need to do next in the course' 2='Locate the prep view on the curriculum' 3='Practice asking for guidance/help when were stuck'
 +++